1985 Pacific hurricane season: Tropical Storm Kevin

 A tropical wave crossed the Gulf of Tehuantepec on July 27 and developed into a tropical depression at 0000 UTC on July 29.
-While tracking west-northwestward between 7 and 11 mph, the depression slowly intensified, and was upgraded to Tropical Storm Kevin at 1800 UTC on July 31.
+While tracking west-northwestward between 7 and 11 mph, the depression slowly intensified, and was upgraded to Tropical Storm Kevin at 1800 UTC on July 29.
 Crossing marginally warm sea surface temperatures, Kevin maintained tropical storm intensity while tracking westward.
 However, by August 5, vertical wind shear began increasing, which was generated by an upper-level trough.
 As a result, Kevin weakened to a tropical depression at 0600 UTC on August 6 and dissipated 12 hours later.

 Tropical Storm Linda

 A tropical wave formed on July 28 over fairly warm water.
 Moving west-northwest, the system was declared a tropical depression far from land the next day.
-It became Tropical Storm Linda later on July 29.
+It became Tropical Storm Linda two days later on July 31.
 A relatively weak cyclone, Linda peaked as a moderate tropical storm at 1200 UTC on July 31.
 Shortly after its peak, Tropical Storm Linda began to weaken over cooler waters and increased wind shear.
 Linda began to weaken and was downgraded into a tropical depression on August 2.
 Two days later, it passed into the CPHC's area of responsibility.

 Upon entering the warning zone, the tropical depression was moving slowly toward the northwest and within six hours, Tropical Depression Linda began to re-intensify.
 On August 4, the storm had regained tropical storm status.
 Subsequently, Linda reaches its secondary peak with winds of 40 kn.
 Linda remained a tropical storm for about 24 hours before it started to weaken again on August 5.
 It was downgraded to a tropical depression early the next day.
 Meanwhile, Linda turned west under the influence of northerly trade winds.
 The depression came within 150 mi of South Point, Hawaii, before dissipating early on August 9.
 Some heavy showers associated with the outer rainband's of the low fell on the windward slopes of the Big Island of Hawaii and Maui, where rainfall totals of 5–10 in were recorded.